christophmeise/ldtr-web-business/src/posts/cute-otter.md

     So in this post, we want to share our observations with you of how life here in Bali has changed and give you information direct from the authorities.
 - template: fulltext
   title: test
-abstract: Eine lebenslange Liebesgeschichte, die niemals verblasst, dich niemals unglücklich macht oder dich enttäuscht - das ist wohl etwas was wir uns alle in irgendeiner Form wünschen.
-Dafür brauchen wir natürlich erstmal jemanden.
-Einen andere Person, die uns genau das geben kann.
-Gerade jetzt in der Zeit von Social Distancing, Kontaktbeschränkungen und Lock Down gestaltet es sich noch schwieriger als sonst, diese eine Person kennenzulernen.
+abstract: Eine lebenslange Liebesgeschichte, die niemals verblasst, dich unglücklich macht oder dich enttäuscht - das ist wohl etwas was wir uns alle in irgendeiner Form wünschen.
+Finde heraus wie du diese Liebesgeschichte mit dir selbst beginnst
+  - heute und für immer!

 ---
 ### Social Distancing statt romantische Liebesgeschichten